cajuncoding/cajuncoding.github.io/_posts/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us.md

 ### Where does that leave us?

-[In the next post](/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us) we will take a deeper look into where this leaves us...
+[In this next post](/2020-07-22-dynamic-cloudflare-dns-subdomain-redirect)we will take a deeper look into where this leaves us...